kgminer/Hold-The-Line/sprint1/architecture.md

 # Security

 No security measures are needed.
-The most we are storing are usenames for the players.
+The most we are storing are user names for the players.

 # Performance

 The game should run at about 30 frames per second.
-There are going to be projectiles moving at different speeds and respose times is an important factor to win the game.
+There are going to be projectiles moving at different speeds and response time is a important factor to win the game.

 # Scalability